jpchauvet/empty-webserver/README.md

     $gcloud run services list
     $gcloud run services delete SERVICE

 Next:
-- Study Git to understand how it is configured for my project
 - Study how to containerize server with Docker on AWS
 - Study how to run on serverless CloudRun and Lambda
 - Study how server can connect to a cloud database and exchange data